• Skip to primary navigation

 Instructions

 • Preheat the oven to 350 degrees.
-Melt butter (stovetop or microwave) and set aside.
-Lightly brush melted butter into your madeleine pan covering all the parts of the shell, and flour the madeleine pans covering all the shells, and tap the excess flour out of the pan.
-Note: When you reuse your pan for more batches, you will want to wash, dry, and rebutter/flour your pan or the madeleines will stick.
+Melt butter over medium heat (stovetop or microwave) and set aside.
+Lightly brush melted butter into your madeleine pan covering all the parts of the shell, and flour the madeleine pans covering all the shells.
+Tap the excess flour out of the pan onto a piece of parchment paper for faster cleanup.

 • Finely chop both the pineapple and coconut, set aside.

-• In the bowl of an electric mixer fitted with the paddle attachment, beat the eggs, sugar, and vanilla on medium speed for 8-9 minutes.
-After beating, the eggs and sugar will be pale and fluffy-smooth.
-Watch for the "ribbon" stage.
-When the beater is raised, a thick ribbon will slowly fall back into the bowl.
+• After beating, the egg mixture and sugar will be pale and fluffy-smooth.
+Watch for the ribbon stage.
+When the beater is raised, a thick ribbon of madeleine batter will slowly fall back into the bowl.

 • Stir in the finely chopped pineapple and coconut.
+This is optional, you can certainly leave one or both out, or add chopped nuts, cocoa powder, etc.

 Notes